ddnexus/elastics-doc/source/doc/7-Tutorials/4-Crawl-and-Index.md

 title: Crawl and Index this Documentation Site
 ---

-# {{ page.title }} (Work in progress for Tiago)
+# {{ page.title }} (Work in progress)

 In this tutorial we will create a crawl rake task that will crawl this documentation and index all its content with the elasticsearch-mapper-attachment plugin.
-Then we will add a search template connected with a search form that will highlight the results and link the original page.
+Then we will add a search form that will highlight the results and link to the original page.

 ## Prerequisite

 You need to install the elasticsearch-mapper-attachment plugin.
-That's very easy: (Tiago: see the doc https://github.com/elasticsearch/elasticsearch-mapper-attachments)
+That's very easy: (Edit-note: see the doc https://github.com/elasticsearch/elasticsearch-mapper-attachments)

-(Tiago: add the installation command
+(Edit-note: add the installation command

 ## Steps